Azure-Samples/active-directory-xamarin-android/README.md

 author: brandwe
 ---

+**DEPRECATION NOTE**: ADAL v3 has been released and offers a better experience using Xamarin with Android than this walkthrough.
+The sample for this [is located here](https://github.com/Azure-Samples/active-directory-dotnet-native-multitarget).
+We recommend you use the new ADAL v3 walkthrough unless you  have a specific reason for requiring the binding of the native Android library in your Xamarin application.

 # Using ADAL for Android in Xamarin with bindings

 This sample shows how to build a Xamarin binding to our native ADAL for Android library.
 This is a sample and is not to be used in production.
 We plan on adding a true cross platform mapping layer in the future.
 For those interested in binding to our Android library in .Net using Xamarin, this code is a good guide.